About the Congregation

 Eventually, the United States was divided into three provinces, East, Midwest and West.
 Brazil became two provinces.
 At present, St. Clare Mission in Tanzania, which is an international mission of the Congregation, is in a process of moving toward autonomy as a province.

 The three US provinces together have a mission in Mexico, in the southernmost state of Chiapas.
-The two Brazilian provinces have collaborated in supporting a mission in the state of San Marcos, Guatemala.
-The Indonesian province has Sisters who are working in missions in Mindanao and East Timor, and the Polish province has begun a mission in Belarus.
+The two Brazilian provinces collaborated in supporting a mission in the state of San Marcos, Guatemala, which has now expanded to two more states in Guatemala.
+The Indonesian province Sisters also responded to invitations to work in missions in Mindanao (until 2017) and in East Timor.
+And the Polish province began and supported a mission in Belarus until 2018.